-To change the question itself, simply click into the box, type out your question, and click the green Save button with the checkmark icon, or simply press Enter on your keyboard.
+If you'd like to change the question's text, simply click into the text box, type out your question, and click the green Save button with the checkmark icon, or simply press Enter on your keyboard.

 To change the order of a question or where it should go, you can use the Question Order option on the far left of the Edit Panel.
-Click it to open the dropdown selection box, and choose its new position.
-Click the green Save (checkmark) button on the right after you're done.
+Click it to open the dropdown selection box, and choose its new numerical position.
+Click the green Save button with a checkmark on the right after you're done.

-You can also do that by dragging and dropping the Question Tabs.
-However, you can't move it out of the current group of 10 questions this way.
+You can also do that by dragging and dropping the question tab.
+However, you can't rearrange questions out of the current group of 10 questions using this method.

-You can change the question type of the selected question here.
+You can change the Question Type of the selected question here.
 Please note that changing question types will erase all answers you have set and you cannot undo this.
-If you accidentally change question types, you will have to rewrite all of the answers you set for your multiple-choice question, as well as any custom colors, the correct answer, etc.
+If you accidentally change the Question Type, you will have to rewrite all of the answers you set for your multiple-choice question, as well as any custom colors, the correct answer, etc.